lcanny1990/Stacks/README.md

   - pop()
   - top()

-in order to use it you will need to also download the DLL.h file under my Linked-Lists repository
+in order to use it you will need to also download the DLL.h file under my Linked-List-C repository